Nevoid basal-cell carcinoma syndrome

-Nevoid basal-cell carcinoma syndrome (NBCCS) is an inherited medical condition involving defects within multiple body systems such as the skin, nervous system, eyes, endocrine system, and bones.
-People with this syndrome are particularly prone to developing a common and usually non-life-threatening form of non-melanoma skin cancer.
-About 10% of people with the condition do not develop basal-cell carcinomas (BCCs).
+Nevoid basal-cell carcinoma syndrome (NBCCS) is a rare inherited medical condition involving defects within multiple body systems such as the skin, nervous system, eyes, endocrine system, and bones.
+People with NBCCS are prone to developing various cancers, including a common and usually non-life-threatening form of non-melanoma skin cancer called basal-cell carcinomas (BCCs).
+Only about 10% of people with the condition do not develop BCCs; the vast majority of patients develop numerous BCCs.

-The name Gorlin syndrome refers to the American oral pathologist and human geneticist Robert J. Gorlin (1923–2006).
+Gorlin syndrome refers to the American oral pathologist and human geneticist Robert J. Gorlin (1923–2006).
 The American dermatologist Robert W. Goltz (1923–2014) was his co-author, which is the basis for the term 'Gorlin-Goltz syndrome'.

 First described in 1960 by Gorlin and Goltz, NBCCS is an autosomal dominant condition that can cause unusual facial appearances and a predisposition for basal-cell carcinoma, a type of skin cancer which rarely spreads to other parts of the body.
 The prevalence is reported to be 1 case per 56,000–164,000 population.
-Recent work in molecular genetics has shown NBCCS to be caused by mutations in the PTCH (Patched) gene found on chromosome arm 9q.
-Children who inherit the defective gene from either parent will also have the disorder.
+Recent work in molecular genetics has shown NBCCS to be caused by mutations in the PTCH (Patched) gene found on chromosome arm 9q or the SUFU gene on chromosome arm 10q, though some patients do not have either known mutation.
+PTCH is important in regulating cell division and growth; thus, mutations in this gene can impact tumor growth.
+Children who inherit defective genes from either parent will also develop the disorder.